sandialabs/hyram/README.md

 &nbsp;
 ## Copyright and License
-The copyright language is availbile in the [COPYRIGHT.txt](./COPYRIGHT.txt) file.
+The copyright language is available in the [COPYRIGHT.txt](./COPYRIGHT.txt) file.
 The license, as well as terms and conditions, are available in the [COPYING.txt](./COPYING.txt) file.

 &nbsp;